How (and Why) To Caption Youtube Videos You Don’t Own

 More than 500 million hours of videos are watched on YouTube each day.
 While many of these videos are watched for pure entertainment, many are being shown in educational settings as well.
-Using YouTube videos as supplemental material in university courses has become quite common, but it’s posed an interesting challenge in terms of accessibility.
-Educators often wonder if they need to caption these YouTube videos or video clips that they don’t own.
-If they do need to, how do they do it, and is that legal?
-These are all great questions to consider which we will answer in the rest of this post.
+Using YouTube videos as supplemental material in university courses has become quite common, but it’s posed an interesting challenge in terms of accessibility and Section 508 compliance with closed captioning.
+Educators often wonder if they need to caption these YouTube videos or clips that they don’t own – if they do need to, how do they do it, and is it legal?
+All of these questions are equally important to consider, and we answer them in the post below.

-Do You Need to Caption YouTube Videos Used for Education?
+Do You Need to Caption YouTube Videos for Education and Compliance?

 There are many reasons to add captions to educational videos in addition to accessibility.
 We conducted a nationwide study with Oregon State University and we surveyed students to see how and why they were using captions.
 The results proved that captions truly help students learn.
 98.6% – almost ALL students – found captions helpful.
 In addition, 75% of all students who use captions (not just those who are deaf and hard of hearing) reported using them as a learning aid.
 The number one reason students used captions was to help them focus on the video content.